When you prepare your baby's food at home you know exactly what your baby is eating.

 - Steam or boil vegetables in small amounts of water to minimise any loss of vitamins and minerals.

-- Liquidise, puree or mash depending on the stage of weaning.
+- Liquidise, purée or mash depending on the stage of weaning.

-- Liquidise, puree or mash, depending on the stage of weaning.
+- Liquidise, purée or mash depending on the stage of weaning.

 Freezing homemade baby food